Accenture/kx.as.code/docs/README.md

 The KX.AS.CODE portal makes adding and removing applications easier, and provides status on current installed items.

 !!! warning
-    The portal is still in BETA, so may not always behave as expected.
+    The portal is still in ALPHA, so may not always behave as expected.

 ![](assets/images/kx.as.code_portal.png){: .zoom}